10 Best Vertical Push Exercises for Shoulders (Dumbbell Z Press Ranks #1)

 Snatch is a compound exercise that is similar to the push press in terms of engaging both the upper and lower body, but instead uses one fluid motion to lift the bar from the ground all the way to the overhead position.
 Anybody who has seen the snatch performed is awed by and rightly so, being one of the stars for Olympic powerlifting competition.

-Since the lower body is used extensively in both these movements, it is recommended to use deadlift shoes such as Adidas powerlifting shoes.
+Since both movements extensively engage the lower body, it is advisable to use specialized deadlift shoes like Adidas powerlifting shoes.
 For lifters going heavy with these movements, knee sleeves may be used to enhance knee stability.

 How to Perform Push Press and/ or Snatch: